Particular/docs.particular.net/samples/ravendb/simple/sample.md

 ### Raven Config

 Configure the endpoint to use RavenDB persistence.
-You may need to change the Url to match your RavenDB database Url.
+The Url/Port may need to be changed to match the database in use.

 snippet: config